Card Notes & Sources

 Card 35

-“in a word, looking at the picture” same letter.
-Van Gogh enclosed a lovely black and white drawing of his bedroom.
-The colored-in version would one day be world famous!
-(The Complete Letters of Vincent Van Gogh, Volume III, page 86)
+“in a word, looking at the picture” Van Gogh enclosed a lovely black and white drawing of his bedroom.
+The colored-in version would one day be world famous! (van Gogh 86)

 Card 37

 Frege publishes the Begriffsschrift in 1879, “perhaps the most important single work ever written in logic.”
-(Plato’s Ghost, Jeremy Gray)
+(Gray 159)

 Card 43

 David Hilbert: “I do not see that the sex of the candidate is an argument against her admission as a Privatdozent.
 After all, we are a university, not a bathing establishment.”
-(Not Even Wrong, Peter Woit, 43)
+(Woit, 43)

 “stop by later for more food, drinks and discussion” Noether would host events at her apartment where students and professors could come to relax and chat about math over food, desserts and wine.
 (On Emmy Noether and Her Algebraic Works, Deborah Radford, 9)